Basic Rules Created and Played

 • Negative yards count.

-• In the playoffs, you do not use the longest yard rule, you have a coin flip and the winner chooses offense or defense first and you play it out from the Red Zone.
+• In the playoffs, you have a coin flip and the winner chooses offense or defense first and you start from the 15 yard line.

 • Equal number of chances per team.

-• If the game isn’t over after 2 rounds, the ball gets moved up to the 10 yard line for the 3rd round, the 5 yard line for the 4th round.
+• If the game isn’t over after 1st round, the ball gets moved up to the 10 yard line and the toss loser now goes 1st for the 2nd round, the 5 yard line for the 3rd round and the toss winner goes 1st.
+If no one wins the 4th round is longest play from the 15 yard line, run or pass.

 SPECIAL NOTES